 You may also choose to provide details in your online feedback, which we ask you to complete within 30 days of the end of your trip.
 Please do be aware that it is very difficult for us to provide any practical help after the trip is completed, so informing us while still travelling will give us the opportunity to resolve the issue in real-time.

-For general contact details please use the following page: http://www.intrepidtravel.com/ourtrips/contact/
+For general contact details please use the following page: https://www.intrepidtravel.com/contact-us

-If you have booked an arrival transfer, and you experience severe delays at immigration, baggage collection or customs, or if you are not able to find to the driver, please contact the transfer operator directly on the number listed in the joining point instructions in the section above.
+If you experience severe delays at immigration, baggage collection or customs, or if you are not able to find to the driver, please contact our local operations office : Intrepid Operator Number: +49 8677 918 6657 and dial 1 for Transfers

-In the case of a genuine crisis or emergency, Intrepid's Europe Operations Team can be reached on the number listed below:
+In case of a genuine crisis or emergency, you can reach our local office on the numbers below:

 Intrepid's Local Operator: +49 8024 4679 540

 The primary means of transportation on this trip is by train.
 Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
-Trains are comfortable and all have toilets; however, they can often be quite busy.
+Trains are comfortable, and all have toilets.
+However, they can often be quite busy.

 All Intrepid group trips in Europe are accompanied by one of our local European group leaders. ’Local’ in this context means a leader who is European or lives in Europe.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.
 Your leader takes care of logistics, will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious and social aspects.